Driftfusion: An open source code for simulating ordered semiconductor devices with mixed ionic-electronic conducting materials in one-dimension: General overview of

-A flow diagram summarising \df 's general work flow is given in Figure \ref{fig:overview_flow_diagram}.
-The system is designed such that the user performs a linear series of steps to obtain a solution; (1) The user begins by creating a semiconductor device by defining both device-wide properties such as the carrier extraction coefficients, and layer specific properties such as the electronic band gap of each layer.
-A user-definable physical model comprised of generation, recombination and transport models is used to define the continuity equation for each charge carrier (see Section \ref{sec:theory}, Equations \ref{eq:cont_n} - \ref{eq:cont_c} for the default expressions); (2) The system of continuity equations are solved simultaneously with Poisson's equation (Equation \ref{eq:Poisson}) to obtain a solution for the electron density, hole density, cation density (optional), anion density (optional), and electrostatic potential spatial profiles (distributions) for the device equilibrium state; (3) An experimental protocol such as a current-voltage scan is defined with the appropriate input parameters e.g. the scan rate and limiting voltages.
-The protocol generates time-dependent voltage and light conditions that are applied to the device, typically using the equilibrium solution as the initial conditions.
-In more sophisticated protocols the solution is broken into a number of steps with intermediate solutions being fed back into the solver.
-Protocols can also be cascaded such that the solution from one protocol supplies the initial conditions for the next; (4) The final solution is output as a MATLAB structure comprised of the device properties, time and spatial meshes, and a solution matrix containing the electron density, hole density, cation density (optional), anion density (optional), and electrostatic potential spatial profiles (distributions) as a function of time (see \textit{Solution structure} box); (5) The solution can be analysed to obtain calculated outputs such as the charge carrier currents, quasi-Fermi levels etc; (6) A multitude of plotting tools are also available to the user to visualise the solution and calculated outputs.
+A flow diagram summarising \df 's general workflow is given in Figure \ref{fig:overview_flow_diagram}.
+The system is designed such that the user performs a linear series of steps to obtain a solution; (1) the process begins with the creation of a semiconductor device object for which both device-wide properties, such as the carrier extraction coefficients, and layer-specific properties, such carrier mobilities are defined.
+A user-definable physical model comprised of one-dimensional generation, recombination and transport models determines the continuity equation for each charge carrier (see Section \ref{sec:theory} for the default expressions); (2) the continuity equations are solved simultaneously with Poisson's equation (Equation \ref{eq:Poisson}) to obtain a solution for the electron density, hole density, cation density (optional), anion density (optional), and electrostatic potential distributions at equilibrium; (3) an experimental protocol such as a current-voltage scan is defined using the appropriate input parameters e.g. scan rate and voltage limits.
+The protocol generates time-dependent voltage and light conditions that are subsequently applied to the device, typically using the equilibrium solution as the initial conditions.
+In more sophisticated protocols the solution is broken into a series of steps whereby intermediate solutions are fed back into the solver.
+Likewise, protocols can be cascaded such that the solution from one protocol supplies the initial conditions for the next; (4) the desired solution is output as a \texttt{MATLAB} data structure (see \textit{Solution structures} highlighted box); (5) the solution structure can be analysed to obtain calculated outputs such as the charge carrier currents, quasi-Fermi levels etc; (6) a multitude of plotting tools are available to visualise the simulation outputs.
 Instructions on how to run each step programmatically and further details of the system architecture, protocols, solutions, and analysis functions are given in Section \ref{sec:system_architecture}.